What is herpes?

 - Flu-like symptoms

-Symptoms of oral herpes are similar, in that fever, tiredness, and muscle aches may occur.
+Symptoms of oral herpes are similar, in that fever, tiredness, and muscle aches may be experienced.
 One marker of oral herpes is sores around the mouth, or on the gums, tongue, inside of the cheeks, the throat, or the roof of the mouth.
 Before sores appear, there may be some itching, pain, tingling, or discomfort felt in the infected area.

 If sores are present, the doctor usually does not need to confirm the existence of the virus with a test, as it is already evident.
 However, sometimes tests can be carried out to confirm if the infection is affecting other organs in the body.